AnthonySteele/anthonysteele.github.io/StandardChecks.md

 ### Is there anyone in there?

 See if it builds.
 See if the test pass.
 See if it runs.
-You will need these to validate futher changes.
+You will need these to validate further changes.

 ### Do not check in binary packages

 Remove binary nuget packages from the repository.

 If there are any folders in the repo under `\packages\`, delete them.
-I don;'t really mind if you keep the file `\packages\repositories.config` or not - it's small and doesn't change frequently.
+I don't really mind if you keep the file `\packages\repositories.config` or not - it's small and doesn't change frequently.

 On the git command line this is `git rm -r --cached ./packages/*`.